Upcoming Discipline Hearings

 • Failed to maintain a standard of practice of the profession;

-• Contravened a federal, provincial or territorial law or municipal by-law with respect to the distribution, purchase, sale, or dispensing or prescribing of any drug or product, the administering of any substance, or the piercing of the dermis, and in particular
+• Contravened a federal law with respect to the distribution, purchase, sale, or dispensing or prescribing of any drug or product, whose purpose is to protect or promote public health, and/or that is otherwise relevant to his suitability to practise, and in particular: section 43 of the Narcotic Control Regulations;

 Hearing Dates: TBA